Note from Dave: Enrollment for this Summer Cohort will be open from July 15 through July 31. Purchase orders are welcome.

 Why invest in this course?

-The average registration for a teaching conference costs around well over $200, and then you typically need to arrange and/or pay for travel, and release time, and substitute teachers, and so on.
-Once the conference is over, you're often encouraged, but you leave with only your notes and (if you're like me) a strong dose of cognitive overwhelm.
+The average registration for a teaching conference costs well over $200, and then you often need to arrange and/or pay for travel, and release time, and substitute teachers, and so on.
+Once the conference is over, you're encouraged, but you leave with only your notes and (if you're like me) a strong dose of cognitive overwhelm.

 The Student Motivation Course, on the other hand, offers a competitive value:

-This cohort of the Student Motivation Course is now open.
+The next cohort of the Student Motivation Course opens from July 15 to July 31, 2019.
 Enroll now and receive:

 We love purchase orders!

 If you'd like time to get administrative funding for your enrollment in the course, we love that.
 Here are some notes to help: